jfm-data/jfm-data.github.io/_posts/2021-05-23-Book-of-Bitcoin.md

 - __Monks:__ The coal powered Bitcoin miners of the Chinese hinterlands
 - __Parables:__ i.e. story of Elon's betrayal (aka, Judas)

 It is imporant to familiarize yourself with the high priests given their reach of influence.
 These Ministers of the faith will find any platform they can to enlighten the pagans on how a devout commitment to Bitcoin is the only true salvation from the evils of "The Fed".
-From them you will learn how Bitcoin is digital ~~currency~~ gold that is super valuable due to its ~~artificial~~ divine scarcity.
+From them you will learn how Bitcoin is a digital ~~currency~~ gold that is super valuable because of its ~~artificial~~ divine scarcity.

+## Joining

 To join the Bitcoin religion is not as simple as buying BTC on Coinbase.
 One must follow the strict dogma to be considered a member of the faith.
 The first rule is to recognize and accept Bitcoin for monotheistic worship.